watermelontools/watermelon-vscode/blog/git/1 git blame.md

 ```
 Now we are in the commit we were in (usually HEAD) when we started, and know what broke our app.

+Phew, that was a lot.
+Coding as a team is hard, but if you do it right it doesn't have to be crazy.
+The right tools help, and that's why we built [Watermelon](https://watermelon.tools), a VSCode extension that gets the historical context of your code to make it easier.
+For now we have github, with Jira, Zoom and Slack integrations coming soon.